Broken Jaw Surgery in Cornelius, NC

 Corrective or broken Jaw surgery may be beneficial for patients with an improper bite or poorly positioned jaws.
 Jaw growth is a gradual process.
 In some cases, the upper and lower jaws develop at different rates.
 This results in problems such as issues with chewing, speech, long-term oral health, and appearance.

 Jaw injuries and birth defects can impact the alignment of the jaws.
 Orthodontics only corrects bite problems when just the teeth are involved.
-However, if the jaws are affected and need to be repositioned, broken jaw surgery in Charlotte, Cornelius and other surrounding areas in NC may be necessary.
+However, if the jaws are affected and need to be repositioned, search with ‘jaw surgeon near me” for broken jaw surgery in Charlotte, Cornelius and other surrounding areas in NC may be necessary.
 The following problems should be examined:

 - Difficulty in chewing, biting, or swallowing